Akil Baddoo Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in the league.

-- The Twins' 3.82 team ERA ranks fourth among all MLB pitching staffs.
+- The Twins have the sixth-ranked team ERA among all MLB pitching staffs (3.83).

-- The right-hander last pitched on Thursday against the St. Louis Cardinals, when he threw seven innings, allowing two earned runs while giving up five hits.
+- The right-hander's last appearance came on Saturday against the Arizona Diamondbacks, when he threw five innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.